0x3f1opusexpavotelos/blog/docs/etc/quotes.md

-pullup situp, pushup
+pullup situp, squats
+decline pushup
+inline pushup
+arms are parallel to the ground

 tough time don't last, but tough people do lock in and commitment your type of body builder feel bitten up or  walk over feel respect or praised
 抗阻训练和有氧运动